jsonquerylang/jsonquery/README.md

 type JSONQueryFunction = (data: unknown[], ...args: unknown[]) => unknown
 ```

 At the core of the query language `JSONQuery`, we have a `JSONQueryItem` which is an array with a function name as first argument, followed by optional function arguments.
-The following example will take an input array, sort the objects in the array by the property `age`, and return the result:
+The following example will look up the `sort` function and then call it like `sort(data, 'age')`.
+Here, `data` is the input and should be an array with objects which will be sorted by the property `age`:

 ```
 ['sort', 'age']